 The machines in this category tend to look and behave similarly to your standard coffee maker, but with a tea-centric twist.
 They have four basic parts: a water reservoir, a heating element, a steeping chamber, and a pot for the final brew.
 The water is heated in the reservoir, then released into the steeping chamber below it.
 After the proper amount of time has passed, the tea is released into the pot for serving — no worries about removing the leaves.

-The Nesco TM-1 Tea Maker (list price $81.99) is even more basic; while you can adjust the steeping time to anywhere from 2 to 16 minutes, you can’t control the temperature at all.
+The Nesco TM-1 Tea Maker (list price $81.99) is also pretty basic; while you can adjust the steeping time to anywhere from 2 to 16 minutes, you can’t control the temperature at all.
 If you live in the Himalayas, though, you may want to consider it; it’s billed as “the only tea maker currently on the market that works at high altitudes.”

 Whatever tea making machine you choose, go for what works best for you, your budget, and your personal tea lifestyle.